Ever wonder what essential pieces of information you need on your website? Here’s a checklist of our six must-haves!

 -I’m obsessed with everything colorful (if you can’t tell) and everything French.

-In order to not overwhelm your potential client, or bog down your website, so keep it to your best 10-15 images.
+In order to not overwhelm your potential client with your portfolio, or bog down your site, so keep it to your top 10-15 images.
 This allows you to really curate and showcase your very best work.
-Constantly updating your portfolio keeps things fresh and means you’re always improving your site!
-It’s a win all around!
+Constantly updating your portfolio images keeps things fresh and means you’re always improving your site!

-I find that when you deliver a great client experience, people are more than willing to help by writing a 30-second review.
-Throw those up on your website!
+I find that when you deliver a great client experience, clients are more than willing to help by writing a 30-second review.
+Throw those up on your webpage!
 You can always add or remove as you get more.
-Read this in-depth tutorial for tips on getting more photography clients!
+Read this in-depth tutorial for tricks on getting more photography clients!

-6. A Blog
+8. A Blog

 I know it can seem overwhelming when you are first starting out and think you need to become a professional overnight.
-If you’re just starting out and haven’t built your photography website yet, here’s a quick guide to doing it in five minutes!
+If you’re just starting out and haven’t built your website yet, here’s a quick guide to doing it in five minutes!

 Websites are the best platform to showcase your work, as things are constantly changing with social media algorithms.
-Remember that if you are a member of Cole’s Classroom Pro, you can get a website review by Cole’s professional mentors!
+Remember that if you are a member of Cole’s Classroom Pro, you can get a review by Cole’s professional mentors!